syncfusion-content/maui-docs/MAUI/ListView/selection.md

 {% endhighlight %}
 {% endtabs %}

-N> When programmatically select an item, then the selection related `events` will not be triggered.
-It triggers only on UI interactions.
+N>When you programmatically select an item, then the selection related `events` are not be triggered.
+It triggers only by UI interactions.
-However, get the notification from the SelectedItems collection changed event, which will be triggered when add an item at runtime.
+However, get the notification from the SelectedItems collection changed event, which will be triggered when you add an item at runtime.

 ## Selected items

 ### Get selected items

-The `SfListView` gets all the selected items through the `SfListView.SelectedItems` property  and gets the single item by using the `SfListView.SelectedItem` property.
+The `SfListView` gets all the selected items using the `SfListView.SelectedItems` property and gets the single item by using the `SfListView.SelectedItem` property.

 ### Clear selected items